Memory Assessment Service (MAS)

 If during the process of assessment with MAS, there is a decline observed in person's mental health, a referral can be made to Community Mental Health Team (CMHT) by the service for further support.

-You can also contact your GP if you have concerns around your mental health and they can support with making referral to appropriate services including CMHT.
+You can also contact your GP if you have concerns around your mental health and they can support by making a referral to appropriate services including CMHT.

 More information